 Coming to Indonesia and only visiting Bali is like coming to Italy and only visiting Venice.
 These cities are actually not accurate representations of their countries.
 To really understand Indonesian culture, you need to explore some of the other islands.
 And in the case of Lombok travel, I think families miss out by not going to this island.

 This post may contain affiliate links.
 That means I may receive a small commission if you click on the link and purchase something.
 But don’t worry, this will not result in any extra costs to you.

 Visiting Lombok gives families a chance to learn about a different side of Indonesia.
 Unlike the crowded tourist island of Bali, this island is quiet, with a more laid-back pace.
 Part of this is due to the earthquakes the island experienced in 2018.
 The island is still recovering from the decrease in tourism.
 This is a shame because the culture of the island is absolutely worth experiencing.

 Lombok is a Muslim island, so you’ll see many mosques around.
-While this means that you will need to dress more conservatively if you’re doing a Lombok trip, you won’t really need to change your behavior too much.
+While this means that in order to be respectful of the culture, you will need to dress more conservatively if you’re doing a Lombok trip.
+However, you won’t really need to change your behavior too much.
 Families can still have fun experiencing the things to do in Lombok.

 Basics of Lombok travel

 Planning Lombok travel is fairly simple.
 From Bali, you can get to Lombok by taking either a two hour fast boat or a five hour public ferry.
 The fast boats cost between Rp.
 150,000-175,000 per person (roughly $10.50-12.50 USD), depending on the company.
 The ferry boat costs Rp.
 46,000 per person (less than $4 USD), and the ride is a lot smoother since it’s a bigger boat.